-The target attributes for an access control instruction are provided using the targetattr keyword.
-There are three general forms that it can take in the UnboundID[®] Directory Proxy Server:
+The targetattr keyword targets the attributes for which the access control instruction should apply.
+There are four general forms that it can take in the UnboundID® Directory Proxy Server:

 The targeted attributes can be classified as user attributes and operational attributes.
-User attributes define the actual data for that entry, while operational attributes provide additional metadata about the entry that can be used for informational purposes (for example, when the entry was created or last modified and by whom) or operational purposes (for example, specifying which password policy applies to the user, or overriding default constraints like size limit, time limit, or look-through limit for that user).
+User attributes define the actual data for that entry, while operational attributes provide additional metadata about the entry that can be used for informational purposes, such as when the entry was created, last modified and by whom.
+Metadata can also include attributes specifying which password policy applies to the user, or overrided default constraints like size limit, time limit, or look-through limit for that user.

-The UnboundID[®] Directory Proxy Server distinguishes between these two types of attributes in its access control implementation.
+The UnboundID® Directory Proxy Server distinguishes between these two types of attributes in its access control implementation.
 The Directory Proxy Server does not automatically grant any access at all to operational attributes.
-For example, a clause like:
+For example, the following clause applies only to user attributes and not to operational attributes:

-'''

-(targetattr="")

-'''
+(targetattr="\")